 Plucking an arrow from his satchel, he took aim at the suns.
 The first one fell out of the sky, then another.
 In the end, nine of the Jade Emperor’s sons were dead.
 Houyi left only one sun alive to give the Earth light and warmth.

-Houyi and Chang’e banished from Heaven
+Houyi and Chang’e are banished from Heaven

 Upon hearing the news, the Jade Emperor was furious.
 He banished Houyi and Chang’e, his beautiful wife, from Heaven, stripping them of their immortality.
 They were now forced to live on Earth as ordinary mortals.

 The pair found human life hard and miserable.
-Though a hero to mankind, Houyi had a single wish: to avoid the death that awaited all mortals and return to heaven with his beloved wife.
+Though a hero to mankind, Houyi had a single wish: to avoid the death that awaited all mortals and return to Heaven with his beloved wife.
 She, at least, did not deserve to suffer.

 Fortunately, Houyi recalled that the immortal Queen Mother of the West, who lived on Earth, had a rare supply of the elixir of immortality.
 The hopeful archer left on an arduous journey to seek her aid.